SoulOfMo/stats-preview-card-component-main/README.md

 ## Acknowledgments

-- I got inspired by his work  - [@chriskorsak](https://www.frontendmentor.io/profile/chriskorsak)
+- I learned how to use the mix-blend-mode from his code - [@chriskorsak](https://www.frontendmentor.io/profile/chriskorsak)